getreu/tp-note/docs/source/tpnote--manpage.md

 **\--export-link-rewriting**=*MODE*

->   Choose how local links in the exported HTML file are written out: '`off`',
+>   Chooses how local links in the exported HTML file are written out: '`off`',
     '`short`' or '`long`' (default).
 No link rewriting occurs, for the *MODE* '`off`'.
 The *MODE* '`short`' rewrites all local relative links to absolute links, whose base is the first parent directory containing the marker